ansible-cfg/mis_vagrant/Documentation/UserQuickstart.md

 $ drush sql-sync @example.dev @example.mcdev
 ```

-10. To start working on the codebase, open up PhpStorm (or editor of your choice) and create a new project with project base as workspace/twc\_cms folder.

-11. To ssh into your new pre-configured development environment, use the following.
+10. To ssh into your new pre-configured development environment, use the following.
 (Optional)
 ```
 $ vagrant ssh
 ```